Raldir/3DScanner.RaspberryPi/README.md

-Welcome to the 3DScanner.RaspberryPi wiki!
+#Welcome to the 3DScanner Project realised with a Raspberry Pi!

 #Navigation